astridlyre/flat9.dev/_posts/2021-01-03-my-neovim-config.md

 ## Custom Mappings

-Obviously key bindings are quite personal and there is not right or wrong way to do it, but maybe you'll find some use seeing what I have come up with.
+Obviously key bindings are quite personal and there is not right or wrong way to do it, but maybe you'll find it useful to see what I have come up with.
 I prefer to change my `<leader>` key to `<space>` because it is under-utilized and in such a prime location.

 ```vim